Written by Kate Stone, College Essay Guy Team

 Make it visual.
 Storytelling is a visual medium.
 Use a lens that will help conjure images in the reader’s mind.
 We’ve had too many students try to write “soundtrack” or “mix-tape” essays in which their favorite songs provide the soundtrack for their lives.
 The problem with writing this type of essay, however, is that the reader can’t hear the music (and often doesn’t know or have the same emotional connection to the songs referenced).

-Write what you know.
+Use something you know a lot about..
 Know how to cook?
 Use food.
 Play chess?
 Use that!
 Use your essence objects list for ideas.

 Find a focusing lens that allows you to “go wide.”
 Use a metaphor, in other words, that is “elastic” (i.e. stretchy) will allow you to discuss several different aspects of who you are.